yelkhashab/VisionCubed-API/README.md

 Solve Page:
 			Where users interact with the webcam feed, view the detected cube state, and follow along with the solution animation.

-Learn Page:
-			Where a user will be introduced to the basics of how to  solve a 3x3 cube.
-They can then generate a scramble and follow along a solution using the Beginner's Method to solve the cube.

 Practice Page:
 			The user can generate a scramble then start a timer to practice solving the cube and track progression.